 As independent, medium-sized company we are dedicated to continuing the long history of innovation and success of the Juchheim family.

-JULABO the professionals of temperature control present their new 2012/2013 general catalog with 180 pages of innovative and robust temperature control more
+JULABO the professionals of temperature control present their general catalog with 180 pages of innovative and robust temperature control solutions for working temperatures ranging from -95 °C to +400 °C more

 In 1967 with courage, confidence and a little seed capital Gerhard Juchheim - then 28 years young - founded the company JUCHHEIM Labortechnik KG in the beautiful climatic health resort village of Seelbach.
 Previously in 1965 20 of a total of 50 contacted communities gave a positive answer t ... more